nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 2.2.2 Set up CI

-There is no set up required as the project comes with a GitHub Actions config files, located in `.github/workflows` folder.
+There is no set up required as the project comes with GitHub Actions config files, located in `.github/workflows` folder.
 When GitHub detects these files, it will run the CI for the project automatically at each push to the master branch or to any PR.

 #### 2.2.3 Learn the Design

-Before starting to write any code, we recommend that you have a look at **AniChan**'s overall design by reading about it at [AniChan's architecture](DeveloperGuide.md#31-architecture).
+Before starting to write any code, we recommend that you have a look at **AniChan**’s overall design by reading about it at [AniChan's architecture](DeveloperGuide.md#31-architecture).

 <br/>

 ## 3. Design

 The following section describes the architecture design of **AniChan**.
 This section starts off by looking at the overall architecture design in a general view, before going into the specific implementation details of the individual features.